Infinite Nature: Perpetual View Generation of Natural Scenes from a Single Image: Perpetual View Generation

+\para{Refinement and Synthesis.} Given the rendered image $\hat{I}_{t+1}$, its disparity $\hat{D}_{t+1}$ and its mask $\hat{M}_{t+1}$, our next task is to refine this image, which includes blurry regions and missing pixels.
+In contrast to prior inpainting work~\cite{yu2018generative,teterwak2019boundless}, the refinement network also has to perform super-resolution and thus we cannot use a compositing operation in refining the rendered image.
+Instead we view the refinement step as a generative image-to-image translation task, and adopt the state-of-the-art SPADE network architecture~\cite{park2019SPADE} for our $g_\theta$, which directly outputs $I_{t+1}, D_{t+1}$.
+We encode $I_0$ to provide the additional GAN noise input required by this architecture.
+See the appendix for more details.

+\para{Rinse and Repeat.} The previous steps allow us to generate a single novel view.
+A crucial aspect of our approach is that we refine not only RGB but also disparity, so that scene geometry is propagated between frames.
+With this setup, we can use the refined image and disparity as the next input to train in an auto-regressive manner, with losses backpropagated over multiple steps.
+Other view synthesis methods, although not designed in this manner, may also be trained and evaluated in a recurrent setting, although naively repeating these methods without propagating the geometry as we do requires the geometry to be re-inferred from scratch in every step.
+As we show in \citesec{sec:evaluation}, training and evaluating these baselines with a \textit{repeat} step is still insufficient for perpetual view generation.

-\para{Geometric Grounding to Prevent Drift.} A notorious challenge in long generation of sequences is dealing with the accumulation of errors \cite{ross2011reduction}.
-In a system where current prediction affects future outputs, subtle deviations in each iteration may compound, eventually generating predictions that are unseen during training and causing unexpected behaviors.
-Repeating the generation loop in the training process and feeding the network with its own output ameliorates the drift as can be seen in the \emph{`No Repeat'} ablation study (\citesec{sec:evaluation}).
-However, we notice that the output, particularly the disparity, can still drift at test time.
-Therefore we propose an explicit geometric re-grounding of the disparity maps.
+\para{Geometric Grounding to Prevent Drift.} A key challenge in generating long sequences is dealing with the accumulation of errors \cite{ross2011reduction}.
+In a system where the current prediction affects future outputs, small errors in each iteration can compound, eventually generating predictions outside the distribution seen during training and causing unexpected behaviors.
+Repeating the generation loop in the training process and feeding the network with its own output ameliorates drift and improves visual quality as shown in our ablation study (\citesec{sec:ablations}).
+However, we notice that the disparity in particular can still drift at test time, especially over time horizons far longer than seen during training.
+Therefore we add an explicit geometric re-grounding of the disparity maps.

 Specifically, we take advantage of the fact that the rendering process provides the correct range of disparity from a new viewpoint $\hat{D}_{t+1}$ for visible regions of the previous frame.
-The refinement network may modify these values as it refines the holes and blurry regions, which can lead to drift as the overall disparity gradually may change.
+The refinement network may modify these values as it refines the holes and blurry regions, which can lead to drift as the overall disparity becomes gradually larger or smaller than expected.
 However, we can geometrically correct this by rescaling the refined disparity map to the correct range by computing a scale factor $\gamma$ via solving

 By scaling the refined disparity by $\gamma$, our approach ensures that the disparity map stays at a consistent scale, which significantly reduces drift at test time as shown in \citesec{sec:perpetual}.